 This classic is so easy, that taking the time to look up a recipe would be harder than just making it.
 To keep ratios right, try 2 ounces bourbon, 2 dashes of bitters, and a bit of simple syrup.
 Stir, then toss in large cocktail ice cubes to keep the drink from watering down.

 Any time is a good time for a Manhattan.
 This is one of those classic cocktails that are too good to pass up.
-It's up to you what kind of whiskey to use, but in true Manhattan form, opt for rye - Bulleit Rye is always a nice option.
+It's up to you what kind of whiskey to use, but in true Manhattan form, opt for rye - Bulleit Rye is always a nice option for this three-ingredient cocktail.

 Mix in two parts rye whiskey, one part sweet vermouth, and a dash of bitters.
 If you're feeling fancy, then top it off with a cherry, a Maraschino, of course.